Encounters with Western

 Raja Bongsu: The Beginning of an Epic Battle

-Before leaving, Raja Bonsu left a letter for the Governor, stating that his attack was just a retribution for the treatment experienced by his ambassador and emissary, Datu Aceh.
-They left with 300 people captured as slaves and among them was a Spanish lady named Doña Lucia who happened to be the daughter of the Governor.
+Before leaving, Raja Bongsu left a letter for the governor, stating that his attack was just retribution for the treatment experienced by his ambassador, Datu Ache, in 1624.
+They left with 300 captives which they held as slaves, one of them a Spanish lady named Doña Lucia, who happened to be the daughter of the governor.
 Doña Lucia became the private secretary of Raja Bongsu later.
 On their way home, they took more captives from the island of Bantayan and some three hundred more from Ormoc, Leyte.
 When the news reached Manila, the Spanish government organized an expedition composed of 200 Spaniards and 1,500 native allies led by Don Cristobal de Lugo.

-Don Cristobal attacked Jolo on the afternoon of the 22nd of April, 1628.
+Don Cristobal attacked Jolo on one afternoon on the 22nd of April, 1628.
 The Tausug were surprised and unprepared since they were busy harvesting.
-Raja Bongsu and some followers succeeded in reaching the hill front.
+Raja Bongsu and some followers succeeded in reaching the hillfront.
 The town fell to the Spaniards with little resistance.
-The Spaniards have taken the most luxurious booty that they never had before.
+The Spaniards have taken the most luxurious booty that they ever had.
 Everything of value that could be carried away was taken, and the rest, including the town itself, was burned.
-Great quantities of food and warlike stores were destroyed.
-Most of all, the entire Tausug fleet was set on fire.
+Great quantities of food and warlike stores were destroyed, and most of all, the entire Tausug fleet was set on fire.

-The devastation of Jolo did not stop there for Governor Don Nino de Tabora gave a mission to Don Cristobal to burn the tomb of Sultan Sharif Ali.
-Muslims from the whole region embark on a pilgrimage to the tomb of Sultan Sharif Ali, one of the early Muslim missionaries who came to Sulu.
+pilgrimage to the tomb of Sultan Sharif Ali, one of the early Muslim missionaries who came to Sulu.
 Don Cristobal found the tomb without difficulty and burned it to the foundations.
 The troops also gained a booty worth 30,000 pesos without having suffered a single fatality.
-They offered the Sultan 600 pesos ransom for Doña Lucia which the Sultan refused.
+They offered the sultan 600 pesos ransom for Doña Lucia which the sultan refused.
 He instead demanded the return of some captured artillery.

 Raja Bongsu’s daughter from his wife in Basilan was married to Sultan Kudarat of Maguindanao.
 In 1634, the combined forces of Maguindanao and Sulu attacked Dapitan, Bohol, and Leyte.